storyblok/storyblok-svelte/README.md

 #### Storyblok API

 You can use an `apiOptions` object.
-This is passed down to the (storyblok-js-client config object](https://github.com/storyblok/storyblok-js-client#class-storyblok):
+This is passed down to the [storyblok-js-client config object](https://github.com/storyblok/storyblok-js-client#class-storyblok):

 ```js
 storyblokInit({